decentraland/adr/content/ADR-110-realm-description.md

   }
   ```

-- If no `fixedAdapter` is provided, this means the client will negotiate through the BFF to join a cluster.
+- If no `fixedAdapter` is provided, the client will negotiate through the BFF to join a cluster.
 For details about this check [ADR-70](adr/ADR-70)

 <details>
 <summary><code>protocol: v2</code> was deprecated.
 Expand this view to see an example</summary>